eleanor-clifford/ellie.clifford.lol/blog/0019-womens-sports/index.md

 justify, partly because "sport" is an extremely broad and ill-defined category and partly because there are sociopolitical reasons to think this might not be the case.
-I contest a new hypothesis: commonly popular sports are only representative of sports which were designed and popularised by men---and they were designed for men to win.
+I contest a new hypothesis: commonly popular sports are only representative of sports which were designed and popularised by men --- and they were designed for men to win.

 [^social]: And, of course, if we disregard social influences.
 There are many
-    examples of sports in which there is next to no physiological difference and yet there are few women at the top levels---snooker, motorsports, target rifle shooting, etc. Some of this may be attributed to physiologically-driven differences in interest, but another limiting factor on the talent pool of women is social pressure.
+    examples of sports in which there is next to no physiological difference and yet there are few women at the top levels --- snooker, motorsports, target rifle shooting, etc. Some of this may be attributed to physiologically-driven differences in interest, but another limiting factor on the talent pool of women is social pressure.